 On June 4, 2021, Montenegro released revisions to the VAT Law, raising the threshold for VAT registration from EUR 18,000 every 12 months to EUR 30,000 any 12 months.
 In addition to raising the registration requirement, the revisions stipulate that egg supplies are subject to the 7% reduced VAT rate.
 The modifications take effect on June 4, 2021, the publishing date.

 It is important to know that in order to pay the VAT any business person or companymust register with the Montenegro tax authorities.
-However, VAT registration is not mandatory in Montenegro.
+However, VAT registration is not mandatory in Montenegro, it is voluntary.
+But once a company has been registered, it cannot apply for non-registration for at least next three years.

 Legislation on the value added tax in Montenegro